fauziralpiandi/waktos/README.md

 > ~5kb for the death of ugly dates!

-Tired of wrestling with JavaScript dates? **Waktos** makes working with time actually enjoyable.
-From simple “add 1 second” to complex timezone juggling — it just works.
+**Waktos** is a lightweight, immutable date manipulation library for JavaScript and TypeScript.
+Unlike native `Date` which is bound to the system's local time, **Waktos instances carry their own Timezone and Locale context**, ensuring consistent behavior across all operations.

-- 🪶 **Lightweight** — Only ~5kb, tiny but mighty
+- 🪶 **Lightweight** — Only ~5kb minified + gzipped
-- 🌍 **Global** — Any locale, every timezone, works everywhere
+- 🌍 **Context Aware** — Operations respect the instance's specific Timezone & Locale
-- 🧩 **Modular** — Import only what you need, tree-shake the rest
+- 🧩 **Modular** — Tree-shakeable plugin architecture
-- ⚡ **Fast** — Smart caching, built for performance
+- ⚡ **Fast** — Optimized performance with smart caching
-- 🛡️ **Safe** — TypeScript-first, catches bugs before users do
+- 🛡️ **Safe** — Immutable instances and first-class TypeScript support
-- 🎯 **Simple** — API feels natural, no docs-diving required
+- 🎯 **Simple** — Intuitive, chainable API that just works

-## Quick Taste ☕
+## Quick Start ☕

 ```sh
 npm i waktos